SoSimplySean/the100club/docs/Standardisation.md

 1. Set up responsive typography with MaterialUI

 ## Color Convention
+1. Set up with MaterialUI

 ## Spacing Convention
 1. Try and use margin top for vertical spacing

 ## Responsive Widths Convention
+1. Set up with MaterialUI.
+Using their xs, sm, md, etc.

 ## When to use styles object vs inline sx?
+1. If it is repeated, set up a styles object
+1. If it is longer than 3 lines, set up a styles object